 Western access, Kelsay Valley Horse Camp and Trailhead:

-From Roseburg, OR take OR-138 E/NE Diamond Lake Blvd.
+From Roseburg, OR, take OR-138 east / northeast Diamond Lake Boulevard.
 Travel east for about 74 miles.
-Then turn north off Highway 138 approximately 1 mile east of Lemolo Junction, onto Road 60, the Windigo Pass Road.
+Then turn north off Highway 138 approximately 1 mile east of Lemolo Junction, onto Forest Road 60 (Windigo Pass Road).
 Follow for 4.5 miles.
-Turn right onto Road 6000-958.
+Turn right onto Forest Road 6000-958.
 The trailhead sign is at the end of the road in 1.5 miles.

 North Umpqua Trail is accessed via 0.3 mile Porcupine Connect Trail 1412A that leaves from the trailhead.